Transforming Flight

 The rule prohibits non-military aircraft from flying faster than sound so their resulting sonic booms won’t startle the public below or concern them about potential property damage.
 Officially put into effect on April 27, 1973, the ban’s introduction was strongly influenced by public opinion surveys in cities where supersonic military jets were flown overhead, and many folks said they didn’t like what they heard or the way their windows rattled because of the sonic booms.

-NASA research is focusing on vehicle development and operation, airspace design and operations, and community integration.
+NASA research is focusing on vehicle development, airspace design and operations, and community integration.

 Engaging the University Community

-Teams of university faculty and students selected for NASA’s University Leadership Initiative and other activities are exploring transformational innovations in aeronautics, including high-speed flight, advanced air mobility, future airspace and safety, and sustainable aviation that relies on green technologies such as electrified propulsion.
+Teams of university faculty and students selected for NASA’s decade-long University Leadership Initiative and other activities are exploring transformational innovations in aeronautics, including high-speed flight, advanced air mobility, future airspace and safety, and more fuel-efficient options such as electrified propulsion.

-Seven Rounds of Solicitations Leading to $199M of Awards
+Eight Rounds of ULI Solicitations Leading to $220M of Awards

-• 86 universities including 11 Historically Black Colleges and Universities / 16 other Minority Serving Institutions
+• 100 universities involved including 12 Historically Black Colleges and Universities / 23 other Minority Serving Institutions

 We're giving the academic community an opportunity to support NASA’s aeronautical research goals and provide students with valuable experience trying to solve real-world technical challenges.